jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

       (ii) the New Zealand Defence Force; or
       (iii) the New Zealand Police; or
       (iv)
-      (v) the Parliamentary Counsel Office; or
+      (v) the Parliamentary Counsel Office; but
-      (vi) the Office of the Clerk of the House of Representatives; or (vii) the Parliamentary Service; but
+      (vi)
+      (vii)
     (b) does not include—
-      (i) a body corporate or other legal entity that has the power to contract; or (ii) an Office of Parliament
+      (i) a body corporate or other legal entity that has the power to contract; or (ii) an Office of Parliament; or
+      (iii) a parliamentary agency
   - **departmental** ,—
-    (a) in relation to expenses, means expenses incurred by a department or an Office of Parliament; and (b) in relation to capital expenditure, means capital expenditure incurred by a department or an Office of Parliament
+    (a) in relation to expenses, means expenses incurred by a department, an Office of Parliament, or a parliamentary agency; and
+    (b) in relation to capital expenditure, means capital expenditure incurred by a department, an Office of Parliament, or a parliamentary agency
   - **departmental agency** has the meaning given in section 5 of the Public Service Act 2020
   - **Departmental Bank Account** means any of the bank accounts opened, maintained, and operated under section 65S
-  - **departmental revenue** means revenue generated by a department or an Office of Parliament resulting from the supply by the department or Office of goods, services, rights, or money to other parties, including the Crown
+  - **departmental revenue** means revenue generated by a department, an Office of Parliament, or a parliamentary agency resulting from the supply by the department, Office of Parliament, or parliamentary agency of goods, services, rights, or money to other parties, including the Crown
   - **derivative** —
     (a) has the same meaning as in section 8 of the Financial Markets Conduct Act 2013; and (b) includes a foreign exchange transaction